hopedeveloper08/university-chatbot/docs/rag-methods.md

 - Focus on one topic, avoiding conjunctions and multiple clauses.

 Once atomic propositions are generated, a separate model can be used to evaluate their quality.
 Only high-quality propositions are retained for use in the retrieval and generation process.

+## Multi-Modal RAG

+When the data includes images alongside text, Multi-Modal RAG can be used to enable image-based retrieval and reasoning.

+By applying captioning techniques, each image is converted into descriptive text.
+These captions are then embedded and stored along with textual data, enabling the system to retrieve and reason over both text and images based on the user query.

+This approach extends the capabilities of RAG to support richer, multi-modal information sources.